Rain Tarp Manual

 To ensure the seams are stretched and tight before applying seam seal, the tarp needs to be completely set up as you would for typical use.
 Return to this section after following the setup steps below.

-Use the small brush to apply the thinned mixture to the center seam of the tarp.
+Use the small brush or the tube to apply the silicone sealant to the center seam of the tarp.
 It is not necessary to seal the edges of the tarp.
 You can use a damp cloth to clean up any spills or drips.
 Allow the seam sealer to cure for at least 6 hours before use or repacking.

 SilNet Seam Sealer can also be used to repair small holes and leaks in the future.